YawBoah/PRODUCT-LANDING-PAGE/README.md

 # Product Landing Page
-Doing a web development course on freecodecamp I was told to create this page as part of my assessment.

 This is a simple product landing page created using HTML and CSS.
 It showcases the features of a product and provides users with essential information to make a decision.
 Feel free to use this template as a starting point for your product landing page project.